kyma-project/kyma/docs/kyma/10-02-basic-troubleshooting.md

 ## Console UI password

-If you don't set a password for the **admin@kyma.cx** user with the `--password` parameter or you forget the password you set, you can get it from the `admin-user` Secret located in the `kyma-system` Namespace.
+If you forget the password for the **admin@kyma.cx**, you can get it from the `admin-user` Secret located in the `kyma-system` Namespace.
 Run this command:

 ```
 kubectl get secret admin-user -n kyma-system -o jsonpath="{.data.password}" | base64 --decode